Password, Identity & Access Management

-In most cases, especially in organizations with a less mature security program, the CISO function reports to the CIO – and it might be the most effective form of reporting for them, as being inside the team is oftentimes better than being outside the IT team and telling people what to do without seeing the impact of your suggestions on their projects directly.
+In most cases, especially in organizations with a less mature security program, the CISO function reports to the CIO – and it might be the most effective form of reporting for them.

-Often, even after the service is already brought in the company, we still need to sell ourselves to the internal teams and team members – and we do.
+Sometimes, after we start delivering our Virtual CISO services in the company, we still need to sell ourselves to the internal teams and team members – and we do.

 Virtual CISO Responsibilities

 The Information Security Program defines the responsibilities of a virtual CISO (or the company delivering the CISO as a Service offering) created for a customer.
-They may range from external consulting only to hands-on implementation, assessments, team, individual employee mentoring, security awareness training, security hardening audits and random spot checks, financial reporting on the money spent on cybersecurity to the board much more.
+They may range from external consulting to hands-on implementation, assessments, team, and individual employee mentoring, security awareness training, hardening security audits, random spot checks, financial reporting on the money spent on cybersecurity to the board, and much more.

-Relationships are important both inside and out of the organization; that is the same for us as the service provider.
-We have a huge network of friendships, acquaintances, vendors, and industry professionals.
-We always leverage that network to offer a more streamlined and cost-effective service.
+We have a vast network of friendships, acquaintances, vendors, and industry professionals.
+We consistently leverage that network to offer a more streamlined and cost-effective service.

-On the other hand, when a CISO stays for a long time in the same position and the same company, its professional network starts becoming stale and offers less leverage over time.
+On the other hand, when a CISO stays in the same position and company for a long time, its professional network becomes stale and offers less leverage over time.

-One of the great benefits of working with our company is the talent we have – even if one is not a PCI expert when our clients fall under PCI compliance, we can always bring in a phenomenal PCI expert from our team to help them.
-We also have people on the technical side of things – penetration testing, forensics, incident response, security assessments – and at any point in time, any stage that a customer’s project is, we utilize them at the right time to make our CISO as a Service most effective, this works much better for our clients than depending on that one CISO.
+One of the great benefits of working with our company is the talent we have – even if one is not a PCI expert, when our clients fall under PCI compliance, we can always bring in a phenomenal PCI expert from our team to help them.

-Another point is sharing industry knowledge with other consulting companies – 99 percent of the time, we’ve got the same attackers, we defend the same infrastructure types.
-We have about the same technology, and we all have the desire to share success stories to help others mitigate the threat we just dealt with.
+Another point is sharing industry knowledge with other consulting companies – 99 percent of the time, we’ve got the same attackers and defend the same infrastructure types.
+We have about the same technology and we all desire to share success stories to help others mitigate similar threats.

-Together at Atlant Security, we also share information internally in our daily meetings, internal chats – the speed of information flow is much faster than a CISO can afford to read during their daytime job activities.
+At Atlant Security, we also share information internally in our daily meetings and internal chats – the speed of information flow is much faster than a CISO can afford to read during their daytime job activities.

-Our primary responsibility is to communicate risk to the business and provide the right tools and expertise to act accordingly.
+Our primary responsibility is communicating risk to the business and providing the right tools and expertise to act accordingly.

 Assistance with your migration to the Cloud

-These days, almost everyone uses one or many cloud services – businesses even migrate all their infrastructure and data to the cloud.
+Almost everyone uses one or many cloud services – businesses even migrate all their infrastructure and data to the Cloud.
 The digital transformation movement is swift, and technologies change quickly – quicker than many full-time employees are comfortable with.

 That is where our CISO as a Service comes in – to bridge the gap between the data and services you need to migrate and the internally available resources.

-We always have the needed skills and personnel available and speed your cloud migration significantly, reducing friction and risk.
+We always have the needed skills and personnel available, significantly speeding up your cloud migration and reducing friction and risk.

-We might be in an organization on Monday and work with their own set of business drivers and political obstacles to mature their security program – and on Tuesday, it could be a completely different organization, in a different vertical with different business needs and requirements, and it is challenging, but on the other side by overcoming different challenges we add to the whole team’s experience – and all our customers get to benefit from that.
+On Tuesday, it could be a completely different organization, in a separate vertical with varying needs of business and requirements, and it is challenging.
+By overcoming various challenges, we add to the whole team’s experience – and all our customers benefit from that.

-Can a company outsource its complete set of security needs to a third party?
+Can a company outsource all of its security needs to a third party?

-No company out there can offer a full set of managed security services unless the client, in general, outsources most of their processes – their whole IT organization – to a third party.
+No company can offer a complete set of managed security services unless the client generally outsources most of their processes – their whole IT organization – to a third party.

-If there is onsite infrastructure, someone, even if it is a member of the IT department, must be on-site and take care of things as instructed by our virtual CISO team.
+If there is on-site infrastructure, someone, even a member of the IT department, must do things as instructed by our virtual CISO team.

-Having a part-time CISO is even worse than hiring a CISO.
-Hiring someone full-time means you pay one salary to the headhunter or recruiter/recruitment agency, and you need to train the person in the specifics of your company.
-That training period usually lasts between a few weeks to a few months, depending on its side and the CISO skills.
+Having a part-time CISO with our service is better than having a full-time CISO because you get guaranteed service levels and defenses.
+Hiring full-time means you pay one salary to the headhunter or recruiter/recruitment agency, and you need to train the person in the specifics of your company.
+That training period usually lasts a few weeks to a few months, depending on its side and the CISO skills.

 When you have a CISO-as-a-Service contract with us, it clearly defines the Key Performance Indicators (KPIs) and objectives.
-Our invoicing depends on those to be performed at or above the target, agreed and approved by the customer before each invoice is issued.
+Our invoicing depends on the KPIs achieved, agreed and approved by you.

-Imagine if you had the ability to approve the work of your full-time or part-time CISO before each salary?
-Their performance would have been amazing, too!
+Imagine if you could approve the work of your full-time or part-time CISO before each salary.
 Unfortunately, no labor law in any country globally would allow that.
-But it allows it with a service contract with a company!
+But it will enable it with a service contract with a company!
+Their performance would have been excellent, too!